-WHAT НОМ WHY EXPECTED RESULTS WHAT Improve quality and competitiveness of existing tourism service providers PROVIDE TRAINING AND COACHING TO SMALLTOURISM SERVICE PROVIDERS to improve thequality of services and their managementskills.Target accommodation, restaurants and foodservice/cafes.Come up with a good concept for asustainable training system with awider/deeper reach than traditional short Tourism service providers are SMEs already in business, their service needs improvement and there is little or no support available to help them.
-Given the huge need to upgrade the quality of services and improve professional skills across Ethiopia, the added value of the CBI project could be multiplied by designing training and coaching in a way that could be replicated in the System in place conceived to multiply training activities without CBI support.
-Training materials developed.
-Trainers all over Ethiopia 'certified' to implement training.
-Once the training is completed: Staff has improved skills to provide good service to tourists. courses targeting service staff: Develop the concept and the process to roll out training in the medium and long term.
+WHAT НОМ WHY EXPECTED RESULTS WHAT Improve quality and competitiveness of existing tourism service providers PROVIDE TRAINING AND COACHING TO SMALL TOURISM SERVICE PROVIDERS to improve the quality of services and their management skills.
+Target accommodation, restaurants and food service/cafes.
+Come up with a good concept for a sustainable training system with a wider/deeper reach than traditional short courses targeting service staff: Develop the concept and the process to roll out training in the medium and long term.
 Develop training materials.
 Train trainers from ALL regions in Ethiopia (trainers from TVET centres and other tourism professionals).
 Provide pilot training in a focused area.
-A good option could be Arba Minch, a service hub in the South that has a diversity of accommodations and restaurants and has received less support than other areas.
+A good option could be Arba Minch, a service hub in the South that has a diversity of accommodations and Tourism service providers are SMEs already in business, their service needs improvement and there is little or no support available to help them.
+Given the huge need to upgrade the quality of services and improve professional skills across Ethiopia, the added value of the CBI project could be multiplied by designing training and coaching in a way that could be replicated in the future with local resources, and by designing a sustainable mechanism to efficiently extend the training to the different regions.
+Train the trainer courses and the development of practical training materials would be key to facilitate a cascade effect.
+Owners/managers need support to understand international leisure travellers and improve managerial skills (quality service, safety and hygiene, training staff, costing, pricing and marketing, maintenance EXPECTED RESULTS System in place conceived to multiply training activities without CBI support.
+Training materials developed.
+Trainers all over Ethiopia 'certified' to implement training.
+Once the training is completed: diversity of accommodations and restaurants and has received less support than other areas.
 The partner to roll out this training system could be CTTI, the national reference centre for TVET in tourism that has links with TVET centres in the regions.
-A good benchmark for this type of training is the MODERNIZA program developed in Mexico to improve the competitiveness of tourism SMEs in small historic towns and future with local resources, and by designing a sustainable mechanism to efficiently extend the training to the different regions.
-Train the trainer courses and the development of practical training materials would be key to facilitate a cascade effect.
-Owners/managers need support to understand international leisure travellers and improve managerial skills (quality service, safety and hygiene, training staff, costing, pricing and marketing, maintenance of facilities, etc.).
+A good benchmark for this type of training is the MODERNIZA program developed in Mexico to improve the competitiveness of tourism SMEs in small historic towns and rural areas, away from the main coastal tourism destinations. of facilities, etc.).
 Staff needs to acquire basic service skills.
-Management practices have improved with a positive impact on HRD, service quality, sales and business results.
-Managers more aware of the standards needed to serve international tourists and increase income, to be taken into consideration in new investments.